annuhpark/chat-with-friends/README.md

 ## Live Demo

-Try the application live [here!](https://chat-with-friends-park.netlify.app/)
+Try the application live [here!](https://chat-with-friends-park.netlify.app/) Use below to log into dummy account:
+ID: demo_user
+Password: 123123

 ## Features

-- User can create an account.
-- User can sign into their account.
+- User can login their account.
-- User can view 'our story' which talks about the purpose of this app.
-- User can take a quiz that measures the severity of their mental illness.
+- User can create chat rooms.
-- User can get suggestions on how to improve their mental health state depending on their results.
+- User can invite others into their chat rooms.
-- User can create a group.
-- User can search for other groups.
+- User can message in chat rooms.
-- User can sign out.
+- User can upload pictures as messages in chat rooms.

 ## Preview